 The cheapest toilet paper is no bargain, Consumer Reports found.
-Low-end products are neither soft nor strong, the experts said.
+Low-end products are neither soft nor strong, the experts say.

 As with other purchase decisions, though, you don’t have to pay top dollar to get a good product.
-Make your decision by comparing price-per-square foot and getting a midgrade paper.
-Bear in mind that you’ll probably need fewer sheets if you buy a stronger multi-ply product.
-Real Simple magazine’s top pick for price and quality is Walmart’s White Cloud Ultra Soft & Thick Toilet Paper.
+Make your decision by comparing price per square foot and getting a midgrade paper.
+Bear in mind that you’ll probably need fewer sheets if you buy a stronger multiple-ply product.

 12. Baby and toddler car seats

 Not all baby and toddler car seats are created equal.
 Focus on safety over attractive design.
-The Bump says to look for:
+The Bump, a pregnancy and parenting website, says to look for: